 Members of the Council have direct control over the Council's financial and operating policies.
 The total of Members Allowances is shown in note 19.
-One Member is a director of Breckland Bridge Ltd. Information relating to Breckland Bridge is shown below.
+One Member is a director of Breckland Bridge Ltd. Information relating to Breckland Bridge is shown in the Group Accounts section of these accounts.
 There are a number of Members who represent Breckland Council on outside bodies.